-Choosing between a traditional casket burial and cremation is a personal decision, but for the first time in history, cremation is now being chosen by a majority of people across the country.
+Choosing between a traditional casket burial and cremation is a personal decision, but you may be surprised to know that cremation is now the most popular choice for a majority of Americans.
 Regardless of why your loved one wanted to be cremated after their passing, it is really just a step in the memorialization process.
 At Hill Funeral Home & Cremation Service, cremation offers just as many – if not more – options for friends and family to honor and celebrate their loved one’s life.

 What is Cremation?